Skip to main content

 Hansa smiled at Jaivanta.
 The history buffs had chosen the perfect location.

-Dheer stepped out of the car expecting nothing and was preoccupied with her sudden dreams.
+Dheer stepped out of the car, expecting nothing out of the ordinary and was preoccupied with her sudden dreams.
 Rather nightmares.
-As soon as she saw the Kalan her eyes were fixed on the couple up there and a memory became vivid.
+As soon as she saw the venue, her eyes were fixed on the couple up there, and a memory became vivid.
 The Nightmares became a reality of the past.
-Survi noticed her turn pale and so did Pratap.
+Survi noticed her turn pale, and so did Pratap.

 “ I am not well, we need to go.”
 She called at Hansa as Pratap hid a victorious smile.
 She did remember, they were not alone.

-On the way back, Survi insisted to stop at the temple.
-Hansa and Jaivanta gathered the duo wanted to take blessings before the wedding and left them alone.
+On the way back, Survi insisted on stopping at the temple.
+Hansa and Jaivanta gathered that the duo wanted to take blessings before the wedding and left them alone.
 She walked up to the Shiva linga and folded her hands.

-She took the aarti thaal and did his tilak as they smiled at each other.
-Time was just another word for their love.
+She took the Aarti thaal and did his tilak as they smiled at each other.
+Time seemed to have travelled back in the time machine of their love.

-“ What is Pratap going to perform to?”
-Dheer asked at the sangeet rather impatiently.
+“ What is Pratap going to perform?”
+Dheer asked at the Sangeet, rather impatiently.

-Begani si Begani hai, Tanhai si Tanhai hai, aur ek hum hai pyyar ke bin...
+Begani si Begani hai, Tanhai si Tanhai hai, aur ek hum hai pyar ke bin...
 He smiled at the crowd.

 Sunne walo Suno Aisa Bhi Hota Hai… Koi Jitna Haseen utna hi Rota hai….